Fsarmento/glider-sim/README.md

 # glider-sim

 ![Glider Sim](photos/banner.jpg)

+---

+If you enjoy this project and want to say thanks, you can **buy me a beer** via [GitHub Sponsors](https://github.com/sponsors/Fsarmento). 🍺

+---
 A glider flight simulation cockpit project.
 Includes 3D printable STL parts, bill of materials, controller code, and assembly instructions.

 > [!NOTE]